jstephensdev/ad-free-typing/README.md

 9. clear all stats in localstorage
 10. a better transition experience when a round is complete
 11. client side routing with redux
+12. add date and time to rounds

 ## Incomplete Features

 1. docker file plus start guide
-2. idvidually delete stat round rows
+2. delete one stat round at a time
 3. options display improvements
 4. more options, like non lorem ipsum sentences
 5. check localstorage size and allow for round storage up to the limit
-6. add date/time to new round entry entries

-## Bugs: add tests for and fix
+## Bugs

 1. recent stats not ordering correctly
 2. sometimes a character following the `f` is highlighted along with the `f`, it also displays as moving over as an outgoing char (I've only seen this during local development)